Why the name “Boneyard”?

 I want a 6 pack of RPM IPA.
 Like, I reaaaally want some.
 Where can I buy one?

 Ugh!
-Then where can I find your beer?
+I don’t live in Bend, where can I find your beer?